 Every model of Instant Pot has different versions that feature minor tweaks and improvements.
 The various versions generally aren't available alongside one another — once an old version has sold out, only the newer version will be found on retail shelves.

 When you purchase a new Instant Pot, unless stated otherwise you’ll receive the newest version.
 This should be the best iteration currently available.
 However, if you're buying a second-hand model, you should check the version and make sure there aren't any significant flaws with the version you're buying.

 That said, the variations between versions are usually only minor and shouldn't make a huge amount of difference to overall performance.

-Instant Pots can be found with 5-quart, 6-quart and 8-quart capacities, but not every model comes in every size.
+Instant Pots can be found with 3-quart, 6-quart and 8-quart capacities, but not every model comes in every size.

 An 8-quart Instant Pot is large enough for individual meals for a family of five or more, or smaller families who want to batch cook.
-Only the Duo comes in an 8-quart size.
+The Duo, Lux, Duo Plus, and Ultra come in an 8-quart size.

 These tips will help you get started with your new appliance in an instant.

 When using your Instant Pot as a pressure cooker, you need at least 1/2 to 1 cup of liquid in your recipe, otherwise the unit won't fully pressurize.

 Increase or decrease the temperature when slow cooking or sautéing by pressing the "adjust" button.

 There's no need to defrost first when using frozen ingredients in your Instant Pot, just increase the cooking time slightly.